panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 // Function invocation.
 Throws an error. const brokenCar = Vehicle('Broken Car', 3);
 ```
-`new Vehicle('Car', 4)`  works well: a new object is created and initialized, because `new`  keyword is present in the constructor invocation.
+`new Vehicle('Car', 4)`  works well: a new object is created and initialized because `new`  keyword is present in the constructor invocation.

 A verification is added in the constructor function: `this instanceof Vehicle`, to make sure that execution context is a correct object type.
 If `this` is not a `Vehicle` type, then an error is thrown.
 Whenever `Vehicle('Broken Car', 3)` is executed without `new` an exception is thrown: `Error: Incorrect invocation`.